-Performance outcomes Acceptable outcomes Applicant response renormance outcomes AO1.8 Advertising devices do not occur.
+Performance outcomes Acceptable outcomes Applicant response AO1.8 Advertising devices do not occur.
 R1.8 Not Applicable The site is not located within a High landscape value area.
-Development within the Medium landscape value area PO2 Development within Medium landscape value areas identified on the Landscape values overlay maps contained in Schedule 2: (a) avoids detrimental impacts on the landscape values of forested skylines, visible hillslopes, ridgelines, the coastal foreshore or the shoreline of other water bodies through the loss of vegetation; (b) is effectively screened from view from a road, lookout or other public place by an existing natural landform or native vegetation, or will be effectively screened by native vegetation within 5 years of construction; (c) retains existing vegetation and incorporates new landscaping to enhance existing vegetation and visually soften built form elements; (d) incorporates development of a scale, design, height, position on site, construction materials and external finishes that are compatible with the landscape values of the locality; AO2.1 Buildings and structures are not more than 8.5 metres and two storeys in height.
+Development within the Medium landscape valu e area PO2 Development within Medium landscape value areas identified on the Landscape values overlay maps contained in Schedule 2: (a) avoids detrimental impacts on the landscape values of forested skylines, visible hillslopes, ridgelines, the coastal foreshore or the shoreline of other water bodies through the loss of vegetation; (b) is effectively screened from view from a road lookout or other public place by an existing natural landform or native vegetation, or will be effectively screened by native vegetation within 5 years of construction; (c) retains existing vegetation and incorporates new landscaping to enhance existing vegetation and visually soften built form elements; (d) incorporates development of a scale, design, height, position on site, construction materials and external finishes that are compatible with the landscape values of the locality; (e) avoids detrimental impacts on landscape AO2.1 Buildings and structures are not more than 8.5 metres and two storeys in height.
 Note - Height is inclusive of the roof height.
-AO2.2 Development is screened from view from roads or other public places by an existing natural landform or an existing native vegetation buffer.
-AO2.3 Where development on land steeper than 1 in 6 (16.6%) cannot be avoided: (a) development follows the natural; contours of the site; (b) buildings are split level or suspended floor construction, or a combination of the two; (c) lightweight materials are used to areas with suspended floors.
-Note - Examples of suitable lightweight materials include timber or fibre cement boards or sheeting for walls and factory treated metal sheeting for walls and roofs.
-R2.1 Complies The proposed development is single storey and has a maximum building height of approximately 4.657 metres.
+AO2.2 Development is screened from view from roads or other public places by an existing natural landform or R2.1 Complies The proposed development is single storey and has a maximum building height of approximately 4.657 metres.
 R2.2 Complies Development is not proposed within 50 metres of a ridgeline or peak.
-R2.3 Complies / Will Comply Vegetation exists to the frontage of the site (refer Figure 2 in the Town Planning Repo and Schedule 3 - Proposal Plans) and a landscaped buffer (25 metres wide) is proposed adjacent Cape Tribulation Road (excluding vehicle access etc) which will enhance the existing screening provided by vegetation.

-structures have a subdued and non-reflective palette.
+R2.3 Complies / Will Comply Vegetation exists to the frontage of the site (refer Figure 2 in the Town Planning Report and Schedule 3 - Proposal Plans) and a landscaped buffer (25 metres wide) is proposed adjacent Cape Tribulation Road (excluding vehicle access etc) which will enhance the existing screening provided by vegetation. values and excessive changes to the natural landform as a result of the location, position on site, scale, design and alignment of earthworks, roads, driveways, retaining walls AO2.4 The external features, walls and roofs of buildings and structures have a subdued and non-reflective palette.
+R2.4 Will Comply The Applicant is willing to accept a condition of approval requiring that exterior finishes and and green yellow.